micc83/rooles/readme.md

 That's why I thought to build a minimal Laravel Package that provides a very simple RBAC implementation on top of the **default Laravel Auth System**.
 Each user can be assigned a single Role, while permissions for each Role are stored in a single config file.
 With the package are provided a very intuitive and well documented API, a Trait to check permission directly on the Eloquent User Model and two Middleware to easily protect routes and Controllers.

-However as your application grown you might need a more complex ACL system, that's why the package comes with a couple of Contracts that you can leverage to improve or replace **Rooles** at need.
+However, as your application grown, you might need a more complex ACL system, that's why the package comes with a couple of Contracts that you can leverage to improve or replace **Rooles** at need.

 ### Setup

-Run the following from your terminal from withinn the path containing the Laravel `composer.json` file:
+Run the following from your terminal from within the path containing the Laravel `composer.json` file:

 ```sh
 $ composer require micc83/rooles